Terms & Conditions

 11) DJ lessons

-g) The guardian or parent must be present in the property throughout the lesson.
+8) The guardian or parent must be present on the property throughout the lesson.
 We do not conduct lessons without a parent or guardian being present.

 12) DJ meetings

-a) The firm reserves the right to choose a venue which is close or a reasonable distance to the DJ.
+1) The firm reserves the right to choose a venue that is close to or a reasonable distance to the DJ.

-d) Any food or beverages ordered will be paid by the client, not by the firm.
+4) Any food or beverages ordered will be paid for by the client, not by the firm.

 13) Master of ceremony MC duties

-a) The firm reserves the right to allocate DJs to events based on skills and availability.
+1) The firm reserves the right to allocate DJs to events based on skills and availability.
 All bookings are booking the firm and not a specific DJ.
-The firm will allocate DJs in accordance with their skills or niche abilities to perform and give priorities to those bookings over others.
+The firm will allocate DJs in accordance with their skills or niche abilities to perform and give priority to those bookings over others.
 For example, Greek DJs performing at Greek events.